GoogleCloudPlatform/community/tutorials/cloud-iot-prometheus-monitoring/index.md

 Finally, let's look at the last panel, **Luminance Predictions**.

-The yellow dots are a plot of the simple metric:
+The yellow dots are a plot of this simple metric:

 ```
 room_luminance{instance="$device_id"}
 ```

-The green line is a prediction of the value using linear regression
+The green line is a prediction of the value using linear regression:

 ```
 predict_linear(room_luminance{instance="$device_id"}[15m], 300   )